‘Erfurt Commentary’ on the Almagest

-A commentary on and a reworking of Almagest I.9-II.11 arranged by propositions and proofs.
-Enunciations are close to those of the Almagesti minor (C.1.3), but the rest of the text differs.
-MS Dijon, BM, 441 contains an expanded version, including a preface and a continuation for Almagest, II.12-13, which is probably the work of Jean Fusoris.
+A commentary on and a reworking of Almagest I.9-II.11 in Gerard of Cremona’s translation (A.1.2) arranged by propositions and proofs.
+Enunciations are close to those of the Almagesti minor (C.1.4), but the rest of the text differs.
+Zepeda, 91, suspects that the author ‘did not use the Almagesti minor itself, but a manuscript of the Almagest with some excerpts of it in the margins’.
+The ‘Erfurt Commentary’ was written no later than in the second half of the fourteenth century (date of all copies) and probably before 1367-1370 if the assumed dating of MS Vatican, BAV, Pal. lat.
+1380 is correct.
+The origin and content of the four extant manuscripts point to France and probably Paris.
+MS Dijon, BM, 441 contains an expanded version, including a preface (‘Quelibet circumferentia circuli secundum astrologos…’) and a continuation for Almagest II.12-13, which is probably the work of Jean Fusoris (c.
+1365-1436).
 In MS Erfurt, UFB, Amplon.
 F. 375, the text is followed (f.
-127r-129v), by a super-commentary on it (C.1.10).
+127r-129v), by a supercommentary (C.1.10).

-Partial critical edition in Zepeda, The Medieval Latin Transmission, 493-572 (from all four MSS).
+Partial critical edition in Zepeda, The Medieval Latin Transmission, 493-572 (from all four manuscripts).